Air Quality Support for Governments, Non-Profits, and Industry

 AER Air Quality Modeling Services

 AERMOD - EPA approved dispersion model for NAAQS and other hazardous air pollutants.
 Using our AQcast system on the Amazon cloud, AER can run AERMOD and all of its pre-processors including (bpipprm, aermap, aermet, aerminute, and aersurface) for your facility with your provided source parameters and facility location.
-For more information or a quote, please contact Amy McVey.
+For more information on our AQcast: AERMOD system click here.

 AERMET Meteorological Data - Precursor to EPA's AERMOD model that processes National Weather Service observations and/or onsite meteorological data for input into AERMOD.
 Using our AQcast system, AER can process and provide AERMOD ready meteorology data for your site.
-For more information or a quote, please contact Amy McVey.
+For more information on our AQcast: AERMOD system meteorology click here.

 AERMOD Easy Reference Links